 On March 25 Kalavryta was free

 On March 25 Kalavryta was free.
 Every year Kalavryta celebrates the liberation of the city with festivities around the Agia Lavra monastery.
-For the next four years the locals never seen Turks wandering in the area.
+For the next four years the locals never saw Turks wandering in the area.